Dennis Mepham: Professional

 The Rochester Lancers of the North American Soccer League drafted Mepham in 1980.
-The Lancers folded at the end of the season and he signed with the Buffalo Stallions of the Major Indoor Soccer League in the fall of 1980.
-He returned to the outdoor game in 1981 with the Rochester Flash of American Soccer League.
-That season, he was a first team All Star.
-He continued to play for the Flash through the 1983 season.
-At the end of the season, both the Flash and the league collapsed.
-In 1984, he played for the Buffalo Storm of the United Soccer League.
+When the Lancers folded at the end of the 1980 outdoor season, Mepham joined the Buffalo Stallions of the Major Indoor Soccer League, and he would play with the Stallions until the end of the 1983/84 season.
+When the Rochester Flash started as an expansion team in the American Soccer League in 1981, Mepham signed with them and spent the summers of 1981 and 82 moonlighting outdoors with the Flash.
+When the Flash went dormant for the 1983 season, Mepham also took the summer off from outdoor soccer, but he returned to the outdoor game with the Buffalo Storm of the United Soccer League in 1984.
 In August 1984, the Stallions sold Mepham's contract to the Cleveland Force.
-He was a regular with the Force until the 1987-1988 season when he suffered from a hairline fracture to his leg bone.
+He was a regular with the Force until the 1987–1988 season when he suffered from a hairline fracture to his leg bone.
 In June 1988, the Force released Mepham after he refused to take a 25% reduction in pay.
 Mepham then went into the real estate business in Cleveland.
 In the summer of 1989, he signed with the expansion Cleveland Crunch.
 The Crunch released Mepham in June 1990.
 He retired from playing professionally that summer.